WomenWhoCode/CProgrammingCurriculum/notes/data_structures/unions.md

 ## Gotchas
  - C++ does **not** support the *designated initializer* syntax.
- - Once you store a value in a union, **you have no way of knowing what type is is.**
+ - Once you store a value in a union, **you have no way of knowing what type it is.**

 How could we store a reference to what type has been chosen for a given instance of a `union`?
 [Perhaps we could use an `enum`][enum-notes]